jlaso/telegram-cli-wrapper/README.md

 You can try to use that one to install telegram-cli as a daemon in your server (I was unable to do) https://github.com/vysheng/tg/wiki/Running-Telegram-CLI-as-Daemon

+###Notes
+Basically you have to create a group telegram and add users www-data (or apache), root (or the user you use to access through ssh) and telegramd. give permissions to /tmp/tg.sck to that group (telegram) You can start telegram-cli manually following the above order or just let the script to start it.

 ##Install
 Once installed vysheng/tg clone this project with: